moda20/todoList/README.md

 $ docker-compose up
 ```

-once both containers are up and running,
+once both containers are up and running, you can head to the default url `http://localhost:3004/auth` in order to login or
+create a new account via the register form.
+(After registering you will need to manually login with the new credentials)

 #### Traditional install and run